ZacharyGodfrey/personal-site/src/pages/bedtime-stories/tony-sugar.md

 ---
 type: "page"
-title: "Vacuum and the Dog"
+title: "Ant Tony and the Sugar"
 description: "An original bedtime story."
 published: false
 ---